Dietary fiber: Research

-A 2022 study over 20 years of Japanese adults aged 40–64 years showed a possible inverse relationship between the intake of soluble fiber and the risk of developing dementia during aging.
+High-fiber intake is associated with a decreased risk of breast cancer, colon cancer and lower mortality.

 Dietary recommendations

 European Union

-According to the European Food Safety Authority (EFSA) Panel on Nutrition, Novel Foods and Food Allergens (NDA), which deals with the establishment of Dietary Reference Values for carbohydrates and dietary fibre, "based on the available evidence on bowel function, the Panel considers dietary fibre intakes of 25 g per day to be adequate for normal laxation in adults".
+According to the European Food Safety Authority (EFSA) Panel on Nutrition, Novel Foods and Food Allergens, which deals with the establishment of Dietary Reference Values for carbohydrates and dietary fibre, "based on the available evidence on bowel function, the Panel considers dietary fibre intakes of 25 g per day to be adequate for normal laxation in adults".

 United States

 Current recommendations from the United States National Academy of Medicine (NAM) (formerly Institute of Medicine) of the National Academy of Sciences state that for Adequate Intake, adult men ages 19–50 consume 38 grams of dietary fiber per day, men 51 and older 30 grams, women ages 19–50 to consume 25 grams per day, women 51 and older 21 grams.
 These are based on three studies observing that people in the highest quintile of fiber intake consumed a median of 14 grams of fiber per 1,000 Calories and had the lowest risk of coronary heart disease, especially for those who ate more cereal fiber.

-The United States Academy of Nutrition and Dietetics (AND, previously ADA) reiterates the recommendations of the NAM.
+The U.S. Academy of Nutrition and Dietetics (AND) reiterates the recommendations of the NAM.
 A 1995 research team's recommendation for children is that intake should equal age in years plus 5 g/day (e.g., a 4-year-old should consume 9 g/day).
-The NAM's current recommendation for children is 19 g/day for age 1-3 years and 25 g/day for age 4-8 years.
+The NAM's current recommendation for children is 19 g/day for age 1–3 years and 25 g/day for age 4–8 years.
 No guidelines have yet been established for the elderly or very ill.
 Patients with current constipation, vomiting, and abdominal pain should see a physician.
 Certain bulking agents are not commonly recommended with the prescription of opioids because the slow transit time mixed with larger stools may lead to severe constipation, pain, or obstruction.

 On average, North Americans consume less than 50% of the dietary fiber levels recommended for good health.
 In the preferred food choices of today's youth, this value may be as low as 20%, a factor considered by experts as contributing to the obesity levels seen in many developed countries.
-Recognizing the growing scientific evidence for physiological benefits of increased fiber intake, regulatory agencies such as the Food and Drug Administration (FDA) of the United States have given approvals to food products making health claims for fiber.
+Recognizing the growing scientific evidence for physiological benefits of increased fiber intake, regulatory agencies such as the U.S. Food and Drug Administration (FDA) have given approvals to food products making health claims for fiber.
 The FDA classifies which ingredients qualify as being "fiber", and requires for product labeling that a physiological benefit is gained by adding the fiber ingredient.
 As of 2008, the FDA approved health claims for qualified fiber products to display labeling that regular consumption may reduce blood cholesterol levels – which can lower the risk of coronary heart disease – and also reduce the risk of some types of cancer.

 Viscous fiber sources gaining FDA approval are: